Real Estate – What Makes It An Ultimate Route For High Net Worth Individuals (HNIs) To Grow Wealth?

 Why is Office Space the Most Preferred by the HNIs?

-Presently, it is seen that office space has emerged as the most preferred segment by the HNIs in India, accounting for 67% of the total investment in real estate.
+Going by the current market trends, we can see that office spaces are emerging as the most preferred segment for HNI investors, accounting for 67% of the total investment in real estate.

 The country’s office sector has witnessed growth over the last four years, with the average annual net absorptions crossing about 30 million sq ft, leading to steady rentals and capital appreciation until the onset of a pandemic.
 This segment is also expected to recover the fastest due to robust fundamentals, as per the report.